thatshycoder/EMC-Scheduling-Manager/readme.txt

 ## Pro Version Features (Unlock Powerful Upgrades!)

 Ready to take your scheduling to the next level?
-The **Pro version** offers **advanced features** that save you time, help you optimize your workflow, and give you deeper insights into your scheduling efforts:
+[EMC Pro](https://simpma.com/emc/pricing/) offers **advanced features** that save you time, help you optimize your workflow, and give you deeper insights into your scheduling efforts:

 - **View and cancel your Calendly bookings directly from WordPress** — no need to leave your site!
 - **Advanced analytics dashboard** to track the performance of your booking pages — see which events are getting the most traction and make data-driven decisions.